andyoneal/SphereOpt/README.md

 ## Known Limitations
 - does not support shell textures other than the default one. planning on tackling this before 1.0, but each design means another draw call. currently drawing once per layer (so, up to 10), but with 7 textures, that's up to 70 draw calls. that's still a hell of a lot better than 1 per individual shell, so I'm probably splitting hairs here.
-- does not support painting/colors on frames or shells. this was just an additional layer of complexity that I haven't dug into yet. planning to have this in before 1.0.
+- does not support painting/colors on shells. this was just an additional layer of complexity that I haven't dug into yet. planning to have this in before 1.0.

 ## Changelog
 - v0.8.1